faytastic/vestigestory.com/README.md

 See ```gulpfile.js``` for more tasks and custom flags such as ```--skip-uglify```, ```--skip-csso```, etc.

-## Deploying

-Currently ```vestigestory.com``` is hosted on Heroku, with 3 app instances: ```vestigestory-com```, ```vestigestory-com-stage```, and ```vestigestory-com-dev```, representing the production (live), staging, and development environments respectively.

-The production environment ```vestigestory-com``` is linked to the core GitHub repo with automatic deploy **disabled**.
-It also configured to execute the ```gulp``` build task in production, thus undergoing a series of asset compression steps.
-It is not recommended to overload this environment during development.
-Test your changes in the stage/dev instances instead, and when ready, manually deploy to this instance.

-The staging environment ```vestigestory-com-stage``` is for development use only.
-It is linked to the core GitHub repo with automatic deploy **enabled**.
-Thus every push to GitHub will consequently kickoff a deploy to this instance.
-Its ```gulp``` build task is also configured to run in production.
-This is the best environment to test your changes before deploying them to production since it resembles the production instance the most.
-Note that this instance is using Heroku's free tier service, meaning that it only has 1 dyno instance that sleeps after 30 minutes of inactivity.

-The stage environment ```vestigestory-com-dev``` is for development use only.
-It is linked to the core GitHub repo with automatic deploy **enabled**.
-Its ```gulp``` build task is configured to run in debug, so use this instance to test changes quicker.
-Note that this instance is using Heroku's free tier service, meaning that it only has 1 dyno instance that sleeps after 30 minutes of inactivity.

 ## Blogging

 For a user-friendly UI, use [prose.io](http://prose.io) to add/modify/remove blog posts as well as uploading required images.
 Note that in [prose.io](http://prose.io), any file/directory that is irrelevant to blogging will be hidden from the UI for security reasons.